-- A. LWDA Designation: WIOA 106(b) requires that the Governor designate LWDAs based on consideration of the extent to which the areas: - 1.
-Are consistent with the labor market; - 2.
+- A. LWDA Designation: WIOA requires that the Governor designate LWDAs based on consideration of the extent to which the areas: - 1.
+Are consistent with the labor market: - 2.
 Are consistent with regional economic development within the State; and - 3.
-Have available Federal and non-Federal resources necessary to effectively administer activities and provisions required by WIOA, including whether the areas have the appropriate education and training providers, such as institutions of higher education and area career and technical education schools. - B. Newly Configured Workforce Areas: Per WIOA 106(b)(4), the Governor may approve a request from any unit of general local government (including a combination of such units) for designation as a local workforce development area if the Workforce Arizona Council determines, based on the considerations described above, and recommends to the Governor, that such area should be designated. - C. Existing Workforce Areas: Per WIOA 106(b)(2), the Governor will approve a request for redesignation as a local workforce development area from any area that was designated as a LWDA for the two-year period preceding enactment of WIOA, performed successfully, and sustained fiscal integrity.
+Have available Federal and non-Federal resources necessary to effectively administer activities and provisions required by WIOA, including whether the areas have the appropriate education and training providers, such as institutions of higher education and area career and technical education schools. - B. Newly Configured Workforce Areas: The Governor may approve a request from any unit of general local government (including a combination of such units) for designation as a local workforce development area if the Council determines, based on the considerations described above, and recommends to the Governor, that such area should be designated. - C. Existing Workforce Areas: The Governor will approve a request for re- designation as a local workforce development area from any area that was designated as a LWDA for the two-year period preceding enactment of WIOA, performed successfully, and sustained fiscal integrity.
 Re-designation will be for a period of two years.